allenai/allenact/docs/installation/installation-framework.md

-# Installation of supported frameworks
+# Installation of supported environments

-Below we provide installation instruction for a number of frameworks that we support.
+Below we provide installation instruction for a number of environments that we support.

 ## Installation of AI2-THOR